curv3d/curv/docs/language/Classification.md

 `defined(<selection>.<identifier>)`.

-It looks like almost the entire F-Rep geometry system could be defined using TeaCAD code.
+It looks like almost the entire F-Rep geometry system could be defined using Curv code.
 I need two primitive functions, `mk2dshape` and `mk3dshape`, which take an object as an argument, check that get_distance_field is defined and has the right type, abort if the distance field uses features not portable to GLSL, return